ckaestne/seai/lectures/08_model_quality/modelquality.md

 # Measuring Generalization

-Does the AI model represent generalizable intelligence?
+Does the model represent generalizable intelligence?

 ----